corebonts/pomutils/README.md

 Installation
 ------------

-Download the [jar](https://github.com/cecom/pomutils/releases/latest) file or create it with `mvn clean install` and execute it with java >1.6.
+Download the [jar](https://github.com/cecom/pomutils/releases/latest) file, the native image (OS dependent), or create it with `mvn clean install` and execute it with java >1.8.
-It's a shaded jar, which contains all necessary dependencies.
+It's a shaded file, which contains all necessary dependencies.

-For usage, call: `java -jar pomutils-X.X.jar --help`
+For usage, call: `java -jar pomutils-X.X.jar --help` or `./pomutils-X.X --help` (for native images)

 ```
 java -jar target/pomutils-1.0.jar --help